 Book the video in advance through Library Search

 - This function enables you to create a booking request for the item (available only for authorized users).

-- Faculty get seven days for all visual media except items on Course Reserves.
-Graduate students get three days for DVD-LEND titles and three hours for all other media types.
+- Faculty and graduate instructors get seven days for all visual media except items on Course Reserves.

 - Note: If you choose a range that extends beyond the loan period, the booking will not be placed.